-Step 1 Notification The VP is notified of the alleged violation(s) of disciplinary rules and regulations.
-Step 2 Investigation/Review The VP investigates the alleged violation(s) of disciplinary rules and determines if a violation has been committed.
-Step 3 Preliminary Findings and Student Response No Violation - No further action Violation Committed - The VP notifies the student, in writing, of the allegation(s) and evidence upon which the preliminary findings are based and solicits the student's response.
+Step 1 Notification The Vice President of Instruction or the Interim Dean of Student Services is notified of the alleged violation(s) of disciplinary rules and regulations.
+Step 2 Investigation/Review The Vice President of Instruction or the Interim Dean of Student Services investigates the alleged violation(s) of disciplinary rules and determines if a violation has been committed.
+Step 3 Preliminary Findings and Student Response No Violation - No further action Violation Committed - The Vice President of Instruction or the Interim Dean of Student Services notifies the student, in writing, of the allegation(s) and evidence upon which the preliminary findings are based and solicits the student's response.
 The student is allowed ten (10) business days in which to respond.
 In providing a response, the student may identify witnesses, documentation, and any other evidence the student deems relevant to the allegation(s).
 The student may also request a meeting with the VP before the expiration of the ten (10) business days in which he or she has to respond.
 The right of the student to appeal will not be affected by the student's failure to respond to the allegations.
-Step 4 Determination of Sanction(s) No Violation Committed - No further action Violation Committed - VP determines appropriate sanction.
-No later than ten (10) business days from receipt of the student's response, or expiration of time in which the student has to respond, the student is advised in writing of the VP's final findings and notice of sanction to be imposed.
-Step 5 Imposition of Sanctions If the VP determines that a sanction not subject to appeal should be imposed, the sanction will be implemented immediately.
-If the VP determines that a sanction subject to appeal should be imposed, the student may appeal before imposition of the sanction, in writing, to the Discipline Committee within five (5) business days of receipt of the VP's final findings and notice of sanction(s).
+Step 4 Determination of Sanction(s) No Violation Committed - No further action Violation Committed - Vice President of Instruction or the Interim Dean of Student Services determines appropriate sanction.
+No later than ten (10) business days from receipt of the student's response, or expiration of time in which the student has to respond, the student is advised in writing of the Vice President of Instruction's or the Interim Dean of Student Services final findings and notice of sanction to be imposed.
+Step 5 Imposition of Sanctions If the Vice President of Instruction or the Interim Dean of Student Services determines that a sanction not subject to appeal should be imposed, the sanction will be implemented immediately.
+If the Vice President of Instruction or the Interim Dean of Student Services determines that a sanction subject to appeal should be imposed, the student may appeal before imposition of the sanction, in writing, to the Discipline Committee within five (5) business days of receipt of the VP's final findings and notice of sanction(s).